qrno/templatemengo/docs/meta/checklist.md

 # Checklist

+## Is this <topic>?

+- Binary Search on the answer
+- Meet in the Middle
+- Super greedy (make a wild guess)

 ## Thinking about solution

 - Immediately play with the sample cases, you may have understood the problem wrong
-- Pay close attention to the constraints
+- Think about constraints
-- _Always_ consider doing Binary Search on the answer

 ## Before Submitting

 - Even if the test cases pass, make sure your code is at least doing _something_
-- If the test cases are _too_ simple, come up with a couple extra ones
+- If the test cases are _too_ simple, come up with an extra one
-- Check if constants are big enough
+- Check constants are big enough
 - Check time and memory limits
 - Submit the right file